 THE TELEPHONE IS FOR OFFICIAL BUSINESS USE ONLY.
 Personal calls are to be made only in emergencies.
 A student must get permission from the person in charge to use the phone.
 Frivolous calls will not be allowed!
 Students are not allowed to bring electronic devices to school (i.e., iPods, iPads, smart watches, etc.) Students will be allowed to bring cell phones to school for safety reasons.
 The cell phone must be turned into the office upon arrival and must be accompanied with a note from the parent with justification.
+Bus riders must turn in phone to bus driver upon entering bus.
 Students participating in after school sports activities will have their cell phones given to the Coach at the end of the school day for disbursement after practice or the game.
 If the cell phone is found on the student or in a locker 2 or more times, an automatic detention will be served.